wp-plugins/db-cache-reloaded/readme.txt

 This plugin is a fork of a [DB Cache](http://wordpress.org/extend/plugins/db-cache/) plugin.
 Because his author did not updated its plugin to WordPress 2.8, I finally (after almost three months since release of WP 2.8) took his plugin and updated it so now it works with newest WordPress version.
 Additionally I fixed few bugs, cleaned up the code and make it more secure.

-This plugin was tested with WordPress 2.8.
+This plugin was tested with WordPress 2.8 and never.
 It may work with earlier versions too - I have not tested.
 If you perform such tests, let me know of the results.

+If you are using WordPress 2.9, please use DB Cache Reloaded version 2.0 or never - versions 1.x are not compatible with WordPress 2.9.

 Available translations: